R-girl-2000/psychic-guacamole/README.md

-#learning how this works.
-#A place for me to store and show my R code and notes as I learn R
+A place for me to store and show my R code and notes as I learn R